emreemirfidan/EKF-Attitude-Estimation/README.md

 # EKF Quaternion Based Attitude Estimation
 This is a quaternion-based Extended Kalman filter for real-time estimation of the orientation of a UAV.

-I tested with the STEVAL-STLCS02V1 (SensorTile) evolution board.
+I tested with the STEVAL-STLCS02V1 (SensorTile) evolution board equipped with the STM32L476JG microcontroller.
 I used the lsm303agr accelerometer-magnetometer and lsm6dsm gyroscope sensors on the board.
-I tested it with the STM32L476JG microcontroller that this board is equipped with.

 ## How To Use
 ```c